ablativusinstrumentis/languages-in-markdown/español.md

 Some verbs: tener, poder, llegar (to arrive)

 ### Ramblings
 Voy a quemar la escuela.
 O no. No, quemaré la escuela.
 Quieres ir a comer conmigo?
 Si tu non vas conmigo, lloraras. (check this construction it probably needs conditional) Tendre muy hambre en x horas.
 Cuando llegaras?
 Podre ir a comer conmigo per favor quiero comer estoy dying de hambre. ay Dios mio ?cuando dejas de?
+Les gustara (muahaha o es muajaja o muajeje aaaa)

+# Silly goofy language notes for those interested (literally just me, im interested)
+Please excuse the fact that these arent in fact footnotes, I know how to do footnotes I just dont like the way they look in this case.
+ALSO THESE ARENT FOOTNOTES.
+THEY ARE JUST NOTES.

+1: It was vulgar latin.
+Of course it was vulgar latin.
+[Here](http://spanishlinguist.us/2017/02/why-ser-and-ir-are-so-irregular/) [are](https://en.wiktionary.org/wiki/ir#Spanish) [some](https://en.wiktionary.org/wiki/ser#Spanish) [silly](https://qr.ae/psPVuu) [semi-related links](https://forum.wordreference.com/threads/ser-ir-preterite.512174/post-2902468) that dont reaaaaally answer the question but also i couldnt find anything better.